dotnet-social/community/README.md

 The resource group also contains a **storage account** (RA-GRS) used to backup all critical resources of the server daily.

+I am looking for any help or advice, more particularly if you have experience in linux and/or Azure VM and services (CDN, etc.).

 ## Financial details

 All these resources are billed under a single Azure subscription, a Visual Studio Enterprise Azure Credits Benefits that I (@tbolon) dedicate to this server.